muratkeremozcan/pizza-api/README.md

   // ... the rest of the function ...
 ```

 Upload the lambda.
-We are assuming you are familiar with the ways of accomplishing this, and for our example all it takes is `npm run update`; ClaudiaJs is used under the hood to handle all the complexities.
+We are assuming you are familiar with the ways of accomplishing this, and for our example all it takes is `npm run update` or `npm run create` for the initial lambda creation; ClaudiaJs is used under the hood to handle all the complexities.
 What we want to see at the end is LD giving information about the stream connection.

-> If this is the initial create operation vs an update, the command is `npm run create`.
-Again, it is assumed you are familiar with creating and updating lambda functions.

  ![Upload get-orders sanity for ldClient](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/atyusdvpjunnnry76g8g.png)

 We use the [VsCode REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) - or any API test utility - to send a request for `GET {{base}}/orders`.